Astros win 1st World Series crown, top Dodgers 5-1 in Game 7 | New Country 923

 Springer led off the evening with a double against Darvish, and soon it was 2-0.

-Springer hit his fifth homer — tying the Series mark set by Reggie Jackson and matched by Chase Utley — when he connected for a record fourth game in a row, making it 5-0 in the second.
+Springer hit his fifth homer — tying the Series mark set by Reggie Jackson and matched by Chase Utley — when he connected for a record fourth game in a row, making it a five-run lead.

-That was plenty for Astros manager A.J.
+That was plenty for Houston manager A.J.
 Hinch.
-He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game, and began a bullpen parade of four relievers that kept the lead.
+He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game, and began a parade of four relievers that held the lead as the unconventional Astros overcame a shaky postseason bullpen.

+“I knew yesterday I didn’t have much,” McCullers said.
+“I knew I didn’t have much to give other than to gut it out as long as I could.”

-Forever known for their space-age Astrodome, outlandish rainbow jerseys and a handful of heartbreaking playoff losses, these Astros will be remembered as champions, finally, in their 56th season.
+Forever known for their space-age Astrodome, outlandish rainbow jerseys and a handful of heartbreaking playoff losses with stars like Nolan Ryan, Jeff Bagwell and Craig Biggio, these Astros will be remembered as champions, finally, in their 56th season.

 The club that wears a star on its hat also filled out the Texas trophy case.
 Teams from the Lone Star State had won most every major crown — Super Bowl, NBA and NHL titles, championships in college football, and men’s and women’s hoops — except the World Series.

-Built on the skills of homegrown All-Stars Carlos Correa, Dallas Keuchel and more, and boosted by the slick trade for Justin Verlander, general manager Jeff Luhnow completed the ascent that some predicted.
+Built on the skills of homegrown All-Stars Dallas Keuchel and more, helped by veteran offseason acquisitions such as Carlos Beltran, who won his first ring, and Brian McCann, and boosted by the slick trade for Justin Verlander, general manager Jeff Luhnow completed the ascent that some predicted after the club purged payroll and stripped down to bare bones.

 Famously, now, there was the Sports Illustrated cover in 2014 — after Houston had lost more than 100 games for three straight years — that proclaimed: “Your 2017 World Series Champs” and featured a picture of Springer in a bright Astros jersey.